Berlin

 During the 2000s, looking to integrate artists into the gallery’s programme for whom existential questions around life and death, performance and the human body play an important role, Meyer Riegger forged relationships with artists such as Katinka Bock, Miriam Cahn, Eva Koťátková and Ján Mančuška, the latter of whose estate is represented by the gallery.
 It was also during this period, in 2008, that the gallery expanded to open a second space in Berlin, in order to firmly place itself at the heart of discussions in contemporary art, both in Germany and internationally.

-With the goal of creating new relationships and audiences for the gallery’s artists, in September 2024, Meyer Riegger opened a new branch in Seoul, South Korea.
+With the goal of creating new relationships and audiences for the gallery’s artists, Meyer Riegger has also recently opened a new branch in Seoul, South Korea with a solo exhibition by Horst Antes.